• Skip to primary navigation

 • About 45% of those that took their case to the second Social Security Tribunal – Appeals Division, ended up being successful

 As you can learn from the annual statistics presented above, having been denied CPP Disability benefits is NOT the end of the road.
-With these articles on CPP Disability Appeal Process, we want to assure you that you still stand a good chance of overturning the result of your CPP Disability case and gain access to the benefits.
+With these articles on the CPP Disability Appeal Process, we want to assure you that you still stand a good chance of overturning the result of your CPP Disability case and gaining access to the benefits.

 If you’ve been beset by a disability you believe to be both severe and prolonged don’t hesitate to apply for the Disability tax Credit or CPP Disability Benefits program or both.
 Disability Credit Canada has helped many Canadians apply for CPP Disability and/or appeal CPP Disability decisions.